MRCIEU/PHESANT/README.md

  - YES-SEX: Sex fields.
  - YES-POLYMORPHIC: Fields denoted as [polymorphic](http://biobank.ctsu.ox.ac.uk/showcase/help.cgi?cd=polymorphic) by UK Biobank (e.g. [field 87](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=87)).
  - YES-PROCESSING: Fields that describe some aspect of the data collection process rather than some aspect (phenotype) of the participants themselves (e.g. [field 23049](http://biobank.ctsu.ox.ac.uk/showcase/field.cgi?id=23049)).
+ - YES-SUPERSEDED: Fields that have been superseded by another version.
+For example, all fields used to create the aggregated ['first occurence' disease variables](https://biobank.ctsu.ox.ac.uk/crystal/label.cgi?id=1712).
+ - YES-DATE: Fields that are dates.
+Dates are not currently included in phenome scans.
+They are only used where they are converted to a binary variable (see DATE_CONVERT column below).
 3. CAT_MULT_INDICATOR_FIELDS - every categorical multiple field must have a value in this column.
 The value describes which set of participants to include as the negative examples, when a binary variable is created from each value (see above cited paper for more information).
 The positive examples for a value `v` in this categorical multiple field are simply the people with this particular value.
 However the negative values can be determined in three ways: